hockemeyer-ucb/pd-sv-analysis/README.md

 - Test dataset runtime: ~5 mins
 - Full dataset runtime: ~2 hrs

-I have successfully run the test and the full data set on a MacBook Air with 8 CPUs and 16Gb of RAM.
+I have successfully run the test and the full data set on a MacBook Air with Apple M3 AMD64 chipset with 8 CPUs and 16Gb of RAM.

 ## Knit the RMakdown documents (with .Rmd files)